Amanda Varela: Biography

 Amanda Varela Domínguez was born on 24 October 1911 in Buenos Aires, Argentina.
 She was the younger sister of Mecha Ortiz, yet had already made a name for herself when Ortiz embarked on an acting career.
-Varela helped Ortiz secure a screen test with Paramount Studios of France and introduced her to a friend, film critic Chas de Cruz, who helped Ortiz secure a role in Los muchachos de antes no usaban gomina.
+Varela helped Ortiz secure a screen test with Paramount Studios of France and introduced her to a friend, film critic Chas de Cruz, who helped Ortiz secure a her first film role as "Rubia Mireya", in the classic Los muchachos de antes no usaban gomina directed by Manuel Romero.

 By 1930, Varela had acted in her first role on film, La canción del gaucho, which was produced by Chas de Cruz under the direction of José A. Ferreyra and starring María Turgenova and Arturo Forte, among others.
 On stage in 1934, Varela was performing in Baile en el Savoy with Florencio Parravicini but had to withdraw due to illness and was replaced by Amelia Bence.
 She came back to the stage in 1935 to star in a controversial role in Romeo y Julieta and later that same year had better success in the role of Pepita Giménez in the musical comedy La payariega with Pedro Quartucci, Miguel Faust Rocha, Eleonora Boemer, and Dora Martínez at the Teatro Avenida.
 She made several films in the late 1930s, including Melgarejo (1937), ¡Segundos afuera!
 (1937), La chismosa (1938), and Papá soltero (1939), which earned her sufficient reputation that an invitation to Hollywood was issued.
 In 1939, her first US film was made, El otro soy yo, under the direction of Richard Harlan and starring Tito Guízar, Renee Torres, Pilar Arcos, and Martin Garralaga.